Officials: Israeli troops kill 5 Palestinian gunmen in raid - NewsBreak

 Officials: Israeli troops kill 5 Palestinian gunmen in raid

-Israeli forces killed five Palestinian gunmen linked to the Islamic militant Hamas group in a raid on refugee camp in the occupied West Bank on Monday, the latest bloodshed in the region that will likely further exacerbate tensions.
+Israeli forces killed five Palestinian gunmen in a raid on a West Bank refugee camp on Monday, Israeli security officials said, in a response to a botched attack on Israelis that was likely to further exacerbate tensions in the region.

-The Palestinian president's office called the violence a crime, urging the United States to pressure Israel to hold back on its incursions.
-The military said the raid was meant to apprehend a militant cell that staged a botched shooting attack on a restaurant in a Jewish settlement in the West Bank.
+The Palestinian Health Ministry did not immediately confirm the deaths, saying only that three were injured, one of them critically.

-The violence extends one of the deadliest periods in years in the West Bank and comes during the first weeks of Israel’s new government, its most right-wing ever, which has promised to take a tough stance against the Palestinians.
+The violence comes amid one of the deadliest periods in recent years in the Israeli-Palestinian conflict and in the first weeks of Israel’s new government, its most right-wing ever, which has promised to take a tough stance against the Palestinians.

 The Israeli military said it was operating in the Aqabat Jabr refugee camp to apprehend the suspects behind a failed shooting attack last month at a West Bank restaurant, where attackers allegedly were thwarted by a weapon malfunction.
-The attackers then fled the scene, the military said, adding that they were members of Hamas, which rules the Gaza Strip and has elements in the West Bank as well.
+The attackers then fled the scene, the military said, adding that they were members of the Hamas militant group that rules the Gaza Strip and has elements in the West Bank as well.

-Jihad Abu al-Assal, the governor of Jericho and the Jordan Valley, said the military was still holding on to the gunmen's bodies.
-Without access to the bodies, the Palestinian Health Ministry did not immediately confirm the deaths, saying only that three were injured, one of them critically.

-Speaking at an event at the site of a recent deadly Palestinian shooting attack, Netanyahu confirmed earlier reports by Israeli security officials that five gunmen were killed.
+The Israeli security officials said two of the five killed were Hamas militants involved in the attempted attack.
+The three others were gunmen who had exchanged fire with troops during the raid.
+The officials spoke on condition of anonymity because they were not authorized to discuss the raid with the media.

-Hamas said all five of those killed were members of its armed wing.
+Hamas said it mourned the deaths of the members of its armed wing, without specifying how many had died.
 Hamas spokesman Hazem Qassem said the violence would be met with a response.

 “Our people and their resistance will not delay in responding to this crime,” he said.